What’s it Like to Take Community Support Worker Training at Herzing?

 Her mission is to bring people together and break down mistrust of the police—especially among new immigrants to Canada.
 She says she uses the skills she learned in CSW training every single day at work.

-community support worker training HerzingHerzing Community Support Worker graduate Chika Modozie (far left) is part of a special Winnipeg police unit that focuses on community-building, especially with newcomers to Canada.
+community support worker training HerzingHerzing Community Support Worker graduate Chika Modozie (far left) is part of a special police unit that focuses on community-building, especially with newcomers to Canada.

 Key Topics You’ll Study in Class